ziapeltagames/six-winters/docs/RULES.md

 1. Place an action die on an open action slot for the pool matching the location's resource
     * The action die must be placed in an open slot less than or equal to the character's skill for resource actions at this location
 2. Move a resource die into or out of this pool that is **less than or equal to** the value of the placed die
-    * The dice are moved along the wheel of trade (support -> technology, technology -> espionage, etc.)
+    * The dice are moved along the wheel of trade (stability -> technology, technology -> espionage, etc.)
     * When a die is moved from one resource pool to another, it changes type
     * Dice from the sorcery pool may move into any other resource pool, but no resource may by converted to sorcery dice